AlyElhaddad/ThunderboltIoc/README.md

 It is intended for ThunderboltIoc to integrate with `Microsoft.Extensions.DependencyInjection` in the future, but it the meantime, there would be no harm in using both frameworks together side-by-sidy; that however wouldn&apos;t let us fully benefit from ThunderboltIoc&apos;s superior performance all the time.

 It is perfectly safe to use ThunderboltIoc for any .Net C# project as a standalone IoC.

+# 7. Known limitations
+The only services for which code generation can work are services that have exactly one constructor that is public.
+It is planned to lift this restriction in future versions.

+# 8. Planned for future versions
+## 8.1.
+Lift the single public constructor restriction.
+As mentioned in the section above, it is feasible and desired to remove this limitation.
+## 8.2.
+Better source generation exceptional handling
+Currently, in the best-case scenario and if you follow the documentation, we shouldn&apos;t worry about source generation exceptions.
+However, upon failing to adhere to the documentation, it is possible that an unhandled exception might arise.
+In such a case, the source generator might (or might not) fail at the whole process.
+When that happens, it is possible that no code gets generated at all (you would get a notification in the build output but you might not notice it).

+It is planned to provide better exception handling so that failure to generate code for a particular service wouldn&apos;t cause the whole process to fail.
+It would also be nice to generate relevant warnings or errors.

+## 8.3.
+Verify no cyclic dependencies exist
+Currently, it is possible to fall into an infinite resolve operation where one (or more) service&apos;s dependencies may directly or indirectly depend on the same service.

+## 8.4.
+Analyzers
+It would be beneficial to have static code analyzers that show you warnings about failing to adhere to the best practices discussed in the documentation.
+For instance, generate a warning that tells you that a class you created that inherits `ThunderboltRegistration` does not have the **partial** modifier.

+## 8.5.
+Property Injection
+As is the case with any feature-rich IoC framework, property injection is a dependency injection style that is not currently supported by this framework.

+## 8.6.
+Automatic object disposal
+Disposing an `IThunderboltScope` should in turn dispose every `IDisposable` scoped service saved in the corresponding `IThunderboltScope`.

+## 8.7.
+Integration with Microsoft.Extensions.DependencyInjection
+The goal is to provide an intuitive API to effectively replace the default `IServiceProvider` of Microsoft&apos;s DI.
+Currently, `IThunderboltResolver` already implements `System.IServiceProvider` but no present elegant integration exists.